Overlake Medical Center Setting and Sharing New Standards for Low-Dose Radiation

 “It’s our goal to raise the transparency bar, and to encourage other area health care organizations to follow suit and make public this very important information,” said Winokur.
 “Sharing dosage information and tracking patient radiation levels throughout their life time is an outcome all institutions care about.”

 The newly opened Overlake Medical Imaging offers comprehensive outpatient and inpatient medical imaging services including a filmless environment and picture archiving communications system.
 The system digitally stores, transmits and displays patient images, allowing for immediate access and greater efficiency.
-The main office is on the Overlake hospital campus in Bellevue, with an additional facility in Issaquah.
+The main office is on the Overlake Medical Center campus in Bellevue, with an additional facility in Issaquah.